 Joan Smith is a novelist, essayist, columnist and campaigner for human rights.
-Since June 2013, she has been Co-Chair of the Mayor of London’s Violence Against Women and Girls Panel (now the VAWG Board).
+Since 2013 she has been Co-Chair of the Mayor of London’s Violence Against Women and Girls Board.
 Her latest book is Down With The Royals (Biteback).
-She is currently chair of Labour Humanists.

 Smith has published six novels, including the Loretta Lawson series of crime novels and a thriller, What Will Survive.
 Two of her Loretta Lawson novels have been filmed by the BBC.
 Her non-fiction includes includes Misogynies, Moralities, Hungry For You and The Public Woman.
 In 2014, Woman’s Hour devoted a programme to the 25th anniversary of the publication of Misogynies.

-Smith has written columns for many national newspapers including The Times, Guardian, Daily Telegraph and Independent titles, as well as a long-running column for Tribune.
+Smith has written columns for many national newspapers including The Times, Guardian, New York Times, Daily Telegraph and Independent titles, as well as a long-running column for Tribune.
 She chaired the English PEN Writers in Prison Committee from 2000 to 2004 and has advised the FCO on freedom of expression.

-She was chair of the inaugural End Violence Against Women media awards, set up in 2016.
-She delivered the inaugural Edith Morley Lecture at Reading University (which she attended from 1971-74) in March 2014, and the Jane Grigson Memorial Lecture at the 2013 Oxford Food Symposium.
+She chaired the End Violence Against Women media awards in 2016, delivered the inaugural Edith Morley Lecture at Reading University (which she attended from 1971-74) in 2014, and the Jane Grigson Memorial Lecture at the 2013 Oxford Food Symposium.
 She was a judge of the Saif Ghobash-Banipal Prize for Arabic Literary Translation 2011, the Guardian Student Media Awards in 2012, and has previously judged the Amnesty International media awards.

 She returned to the board of ALCS (the Authors’ Licensing and Collecting Society) in January 2017, having previously served as a non-executive director from 2010 to 2015.
 From 2010 to 2012 she was President of the Creators’ Rights Alliance, an umbrella organisation which represents more than 100,000 individual creators.

-She is an honorary associate of the National Secular Society and a patron of the British Humanist Association.
-She supports Republic, the campaign for an elected head of state, and is a patron of the Iris Project to bring Latin and Greek back into state schools (http://www.irisonline.org.uk/).
+She chaired Labour Humanists from 2016 to 2018, is an honorary associate of the National Secular Society and a patron of HumanistsUK.
+She supports Republic, the campaign for an elected head of state, and delivered the John Campbell memorial lecture in 2017.

 From 2002 to 2005 she was adjunct associate professor at Edith Cowan University, Western Australia.
 She has campaigned for modernisation of the honours system and turned down an MBE in 2003.